Abhishekpandey211/FullStack-library-Application/README.md

 In my project i used okta to handle user authentication because it provide a secure and scalable solution.
 It allowed me to implement features like single sign-on and multi factor authentication without writing to customer code saving time and improving security of the appplication.

+Testring API'S -> Used Postman Server which is used to test the api is calling from front end to the backend.

 FrontEnd Part ->
 Authorization -> Auth:-